Reflecting Upon Irreducible Mind

 were based on my unintentional misunderstanding of Julio's actual ideas.

-Julio's reply clarified to me (and to his readers, I suppose) many of his
+Julio's reply clarified to me (and to his readers, I suppose) many of

-actual opinions about consciousness.
+his actual opinions about consciousness.

 Regarding Julio's point about if we have to begin with

 Brahman, it's an open question.
-I'm not feel competent to judge that question
+I'm not feel competent to judge that

-is why the book is entitled
+(this is why the book is entitled

 Irreducible Mind).
-Speculating about
+Speculating

-the real nature of such irreducible-to-body consciousness is very interesting,
+about the real nature of such irreducible-to-body consciousness is very interesting,

 but secondary for my in this moment.

 Right.
-Anyway, these ideas of mine have been extended
+Anyway, these ideas of mine have been

-and are now in the links below (already mentioned above):
+extended and are now in the links below (already mentioned above):

 http://www.criticandokardec.com.br/materialism_is_dead.htm